Anonymous2428/Anonymous2428/README.md

 - 👋 Hi, I’m Aghil
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning BCA AND AI & ML
+- 🌱 I’m completed BCA AND AI & ML
+- Currently studying MSC.
+Computer Science
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me 9074913963